albrashd1/CTF/Tryhackme/Simple CTF/README.md

 ![apache](https://user-images.githubusercontent.com/101599690/215180783-3b774595-dcc9-4904-bfb6-42e225ebe59a.png)

 There is nothing really intersting here, it just a defaul apache server webpage.
 Let's try find if there are any hidden directories using dirb.

-'''dirb http://IP /usr/share/dirb/wordlists/common.txt'''
+`dirb http://IP /usr/share/dirb/wordlists/common.txt`

-We found there is a directory called 'simple', let's look at it.
+We found there is a directory called `simple`, let's look at it.
+Go to `http://IP/simple/`.